A Harvard expert shares his Ideas on testosterone-replacement Treatment

 Looking at the biochemical numbers, The Endocrine Society* considers low testosterone to be a entire testosterone level of less than 300 ng/dl, and I believe that is a sensible guide.
 However, no one really agrees on a few.
 It is similar to diabetes, in which if your fasting sugar is over a certain level, they will say,"Okay, you've got it."
 With testosterone, that break point isn't quite as apparent.

-*Notice: The Endocrine Society recommends clinical practice guidelines with recommendations More Info for who should check here and shouldn't receive testosterone therapy.
-Watch"Endocrine Society recommendations summarized."
-Is total testosterone the right point to be measuring?
-Or if we are measuring something different?
 This is just another area of confusion and great debate, but I don't think it's as confusing as it appears to be from the literature.
 When most physicians learned about testosterone in medical school, they heard about total testosterone, or all the testosterone in the body.
 But about half of the testosterone that is circulating in the blood isn't available to cells.
-The available portion of overall testosterone is known as free testosterone, and it's readily available to the cells.
-Nearly every laboratory has a blood test to measure free testosterone.
-Though it's only a small portion of this overall, the free testosterone level is a fairly good indicator of low testosterone.
-It's not ideal, but the significance is greater compared to total testosterone.
-This professional organization recommends testosterone treatment for men who have

 Therapy Isn't recommended for men who've